red-hat-storage/ocs-operator/README.md

 EOF
 ```

-Then add a new CatalogSource using the newly built and pushed index image.
+Then add a new CatalogSource using the newly built and pushed catalog image.

 ```console
 $ cat <<EOF | oc create -f -